thomhines/interactive-media-ii/Day 18.md

 3. **Code**

 	This isn't required for next class, but if you have a solid and complete design and a bit of extra time, feel free to start making your HTML/CSS.

+4. **Progress Report**

+	Write and post 2-3 paragraphs on where you are in the process of making Project 2.
+Let us hear about what you've been able to accomplish, what you're struggling with, and what you feel good about.
+You should all have some HTML/CSS finished at this point, so post a link and a screenshot along with your report.